balanced/balanced.github.com/_posts/2013-02-27-social-engineering-and-fraud-tips-to-mitigate-risk-and-other-hacker-tactics.md

 on a "need to know" basis.

 ### 2. Some background
-The incident happened when we were known as 'PoundPay'.
-Later we rewrote the entire product and [re-branded](http://blog.balancedpayments.com/startup-rebranding-poundpay-balanced/) ourselves as 'Balanced,' which differs from 'PoundPay' in the one key aspect - 'Balanced' is a white labeled solution.
-PoundPay on the other hand was not, requiring the buyer to checkout via an iframe, and the merchant to register themselves on our web site.
+The incident happened when we were known as "PoundPay."
+Later, we rewrote the entire product and [re-branded](http://blog.balancedpayments.com/startup-rebranding-poundpay-balanced/) ourselves as "Balanced," which differs from "PoundPay" in the one key aspect - [Balanced](https://balancedpayments.com) is a white labeled solution.
+[PoundPay](https://poundpay.com) on the other hand was not, requiring the buyer to checkout via an iframe, and the merchant to register themselves on our web site.
 We served our own form, had our phone number on the soft descriptor (this is what appears in your credit card statement) and handled all customer support - both phone and email.
 What I am going to describe happened in one of our marketplaces.
 Let's call it